ibm-cloud-docs/BlockStorage/managing-block-storage.md

 For more information about the arguments and attributes, see [ibm_storage_block](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_block){: external}.

 The default limit for the number of authorizations per block volume is eight.
-That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
+That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} volume.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment can request the authorization limit to be increased to 64.
 To request a limit increase, raise a [Support case](/unifiedsupport/cases/add){: external}.
 {: note}

 To remove authorization from a host, remove its details from the `ibm_storage_block` resource and apply your changes.

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN in the console
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} volume in the console
 {: #viewauthhostUI}
 {: help}
 {: support}